kaceythai/fall25-csc-bioinf/Leptospira_Project/report.md

 ## Discussion
 ### Structural Reproducibility
 The structural alignment results are robust.
 The inversion event described by Nascimento et al. is a stable feature of the Lai genome.
-Our ability to reproduce this using NUCmer 20 years later confirms that this is a definitive evolutionary marker separating the Icterohaemorrhagiae serogroup strains.
+The ability to reproduce this using NUCmer 20 years later confirms that this is a definitive evolutionary marker separating the Icterohaemorrhagiae serogroup strains.
 The presence of IS1501 elements at the inversion breakpoints (as noted in the original paper) provides a mechanical explanation for this plasticity: homologous recombination between these inverted repeat elements likely catalyzed the flip.

 ### The "Missing Gene" Artifact
 The most significant finding of this replication is the refutation of the claim that LigA is absent in serovar Lai.
 The 2004 paper likely failed to identify LigA due to:
 1. **Sequencing Gaps:** The original 2003/2004 assembly may have had a gap or error in the repetitive LigA region.
 2. **Annotation Algorithms:** Older gene prediction models (like Glimmer or GeneMark used in 2004) may have misclassified the gene as a pseudogene.
-Our analysis using the 2025 RefSeq database proves that Lai possesses the genetic capability to produce LigA.
+The analysis using the 2025 RefSeq database proves that Lai possesses the genetic capability to produce LigA.
 This challenges the biological hypothesis that Lai's host restriction (mice vs. rats) is due to the simple absence of this protein.
 It suggests that differences in gene expression or subtle amino acid variations, rather than gene presence/absence, may drive host adaptation.

 ## Conclusion
 This project successfully employed a modern bioinformatics pipeline to re-evaluate a classic comparative genomics study.
 The genomic plasticity of Leptospira was validated by confirming a massive chromosomal inversion.
 However, it was demonstrated that the virulence profile of serovar Lai is more complete than originally reported, identifying a functional LigA protein that was missed in the 2004 analysis.
 This underscores the critical importance of re-analyzing historic genomic data with updated assemblies and algorithms to correct the scientific record.